 If you would like to book a group visit to the Museum, please read the group bookings guidelines and policy below before completing a booking form and returning it to email@example.com:

-The Explore Oxford Galleries and the Town Hall Gallery are both open seven days a week, Monday to Saturday 10am - 5pm and Sunday 11am - 3pm.
+The Explore Oxford Galleries and the Town Hall Gallery are both open Monday to Saturday, 10am to 5pm.
 Last admission 30 minutes before closing.
 Occasionally the Galleries close for events so we advise visitors to contact us in advance if making a special journey.

 Admission to the Museum Galleries is FREE.

 A small charge may apply to some activities, special events and guided tours.
 Organised groups are very welcome to visit but we ask that all groups contact the Museum to book in advance.

 |Email us||Email this service|

 Monday - Saturday, 10am - 5pm.
 Last admission 30 minutes before closing.

 Explore Oxford and the Gallery will be open during the festive season.
 Regular hours apply, 10am-5pm Monday to Saturday, with a few exceptions:

 Tuesday 24 December 2013 - 11am-3pm

 Admission to the Museum Galleries is FREE.
 A small charge may apply to some activities, special events and guided tours.